Sample Report

 - Section 79 of the Family Law Act gives the court power to alter the property interests of parties to a marriage.
 It requires the court to consider contributions and s 75(2) factors.

-Create an account and complete the guided assessment to receive a personalised property settlement estimate based on your actual situation.
+Create an account and complete the guided assessment to receive a personalised property settlement assessment based on your actual situation.